hansroh/skitai/README.rst

 Introduce
 ==============

-Skitai is a kind of branch of `Medusa Web Server`__ - A High-Performance Internet Server Architecture.

-Skitai has purpose for providing online runtime environment for Python.
+Skitai is WSGI server and more than that.
+Skitai has purpose for providing complete online runtime environment for Python apps.
+You can make high concurrency with async sockect works, threading, processing and subprocessing.
+And you can use them with high consistent manner.

-- Asynchronous Based Web Server (using asyncore)
-- Mountable All WSGI Middlewares like Flask_, Django_, Atila_
-- Multi Threads and Multi Workers(posix only) Request Processing Model
-- HTTP2 (with hyper-h2_), Websocket Implemented
-- Asynchronous Corequest (including laod-balancing and map-reducing) For:

-  - HTTP Methods (GET, POST, PUT, ...)
-  - XMLRPC / JSONRPC
-  - GRPC (Experimental)
-  - RDBMS

-    - PostgreSQL
-    - SQLite3 (Not async)

-  - NoSQL

-    - Redis
-    - MongoDB

-  - Websocket Messaging
-  - Reverse Proxy (Upstream Server Routing)

-- Corequest based Future Task
-- Thread/Process With Executor Pool based Task

 .. _Django: https://www.djangoproject.com/
 .. _Atila: https://pypi.python.org/pypi/atila